nmakes/deepgaze/README.md

 What is deepgaze?
 ----------
 Deepgaze is a library which uses Convolutional Neural Networks (CNNs) to estimate the Focus of Attention (FOA) of users.
 The FOA can be approximately estimated finding the head orientation.
-This is particularly useful when the eyes are covered, or when the user is to far from the camera to grab the eye region with a good resolution.
+This is particularly useful when the eyes are covered, or when the user is too far from the camera to grab the eye region with a good resolution.
 When the eye region is visible it is possible to estimate the gaze direction, which is much more informative and can give a good indication of the FOA.

 **Update 15/08/2016**:
 Work in progress.
 The code provided at the moment does not still implement gaze detection.
 There is an example for using the OpenCV solvePnP method to estimate the head orientation [[code]](./examples/ex_pnp_head_pose_estimation.py).
 The code for head pose estimation with CNN will be available in September, and the code for gaze estimation before the end of the year.